alexdohm/apartment_shark/README.md

-# Telegram linked and scraping for popular sites
+# Telegram Real Time Notifications for State Housing
+See claude.md file for project overview